Center for Food Safety and Applied Nutrition: Area of regulation

+U.S. food laws give the FDA authority to regulate products that are legally considered food, and CFSAN was the FDA center at first but now it's Human Foods Program.
+Since, U.S law stated the term of "Food" which means anything used for food or drink for man or animals, as well as the ingredients they use to make it.
+This definition matters because it decides what products the FDA and Human foods programs can control and how different products are labeled.
+Once a product is considered food under the law, it has to follow federal rules for safety, manufacturing, and labeling.
+CFSAN had covered a wide range of products found in the marketplace.
+This included medical foods, dietary supplements, cosmetics, and many substances added during food production.

+FDA enforces "standard identity," which set minimum requirements for certain foods to ensure consistency and protect consumers from misleading labeling.
+These rules help make products more consistent.
+The food regulatory decisions involve oversight of pricing practices such as "was/how" comparisons, saving claims, reference prices, limited-time promotions, and subscription disclosures that ensures companies use clearer and fair practices when selling to consumers.

 "Food" within the context of FDA is a very broad term with some limitations.
 Products that contain meat are regulated by the U.S. Department of Agriculture's Food Safety and Inspection Service, with the exception of seafood and some exotic meats.
 The regulation of eggs is similarly complicated by shared responsibilities between the two agencies.

 Many other federal and state agencies have some overlapping or conflicting requirements for regulation of food products.
 For example, the United States Environmental Protection Agency (EPA) regulates levels of allowable contaminants in public drinking water, where the FDA regulates bottled water.

 Regulation of food also includes food additives such as preservatives and artificial sweeteners.
 Controversies over preservatives were very important in the early days of the FDA, where volunteers participated in experimental meals with high doses of the chemicals to determine their toxicity.
 Levels of undesirable food additives, such as methyl mercury in canned tuna, are the responsibility of the FDA.

 FDA maintains a list of additives that are used in food in the United States as well as a list of additives generally recognized as safe (GRAS, pronounced grass).
 Products that contain ingredients that are not GRAS are usually dietary supplements (for example, many energy drinks contain stimulants which are not GRAS).

 Food products may make health claims, such as the "Heart Healthy" labels on foods high in fiber.
 Each specific claim must be submitted and is based on the content of the food, it is not an approval of a specific product.
 Dietary supplements may make "structure or function" claims but cannot legally claim to cure or prevent disease unless they meet an approved health claim as a food product.